FreeCAD/FreeCAD-documentation/wiki/FCGear_CycloideGear.md

 ### Straight line as hypocycloid

 To obtain a straight line, directly towards the center, as hypocycloid, use the following [expression](Expressions.md) for the **inner_diameter**: `teeth / 2`.
 Such a tooth form is often found in historical clockworks and thus called \"clock toothing\".
 A larger **clearance** makes the effect even more visible.

 ### Full hypocycloid/epicycloid as tooth

-To obtain a gear made of complete hypocycloid and epicycloid curves use the following [expression](Expressions.md) for
+To obtain a gear made of complete hypocycloid and epicycloid curves use the following [expressions](Expressions.md):

 -    **inner_diameter**: `0.5 + 1e-6`